isnastish/mylib/README.md

 # Memory Arena
 The code for memory arena and all its auxiliary functionality can be found in `./src/containers/arena.h` and its corresponding implementation file.
-For further investigation about memory and general purpose allocation I highly recommend watching this playlist `(General Purpose Allocation)[https://www.youtube.com/watch?v=MvDUe2evkHg&list=PLEMXAbCVnmY6Azbmzj3BiC3QRYHE9QoG7&ab_channel=MollyRocket]` from Casey Muratori, a developer with more than 30 years of programming experience.
+For further investigation about memory I highly recommend watching this playlist [General Purpose Allocation](https://www.youtube.com/watch?v=MvDUe2evkHg&list=PLEMXAbCVnmY6Azbmzj3BiC3QRYHE9QoG7&ab_channel=MollyRocket) from Casey Muratori, a developer with more than 30 years of programming experience.